AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-ewings/README.md

 ```
 This module also requires the following reference files:

-- `references/tumor_marker_genes.tsv` which contains a list of marker genes for identifying Ewing sarcoma tumor cells.
+- `references/tumor-marker-genes.tsv`: This file contains a list of marker genes for identifying Ewing sarcoma tumor cells.
-- `references/all-marker-genes.tsv` which contains a list of marker genes for identifying both normal and Ewing sarcoma tumor cells as described in [Visser, Beligs, _et al._ (2023)](https://doi.org/10.1158/2767-9764.CRC-23-0027).
+- `references/all-marker-genes.tsv`: This file contains a list of marker genes for identifying both normal and Ewing sarcoma tumor cells as described in [Visser, Beligs, _et al._ (2023)](https://doi.org/10.1158/2767-9764.CRC-23-0027).

 ## Output files